meizabel/documentation/essentials/principles.md

 ### Working with Protocol Buffers

-By default Spine Event Engine uses *Protocol Buffers*, Google’s mature open source mechanism for serializing structured data (although it can be used with other data formats such as JSON).
+By default Spine Event Engine uses *Protocol Buffers*, Google’s mature open source mechanism for serializing structured data.
 You can find out lots more about Protocol Buffers in the [Protocol Buffers documentation](https://developers.google.com/protocol-buffers/docs/overview).